 The music is very average, so don't expect excellent soundtrack of this one.

 Summarizing, this anime is truly something, what should gain more attention.
 If you are like me and prefer to watch anime that are enjoyable with not much action into it, you should take a closer look at this anime.
 It's funny and adorable, so I strongly reccomend it to you.

-As you can tell i gave this a pretty high score from personal standpoint.i loved it and even though u might say that i overrated it and it was mediocre i still don't care cause personally, i think this is in the top fifteen of my all time favourite anime ( i have hundreds of favs ).
+As you can tell i gave this a pretty high score from personal standpoint.i loved it and even though u might say that i overrated it and it was mediocre i still don't care cause personally, i loved it.

 the story is simple, sweet, comedic and awesome.

-THE ART IS LEGIT INCREDIBLE AND THE GUYS R SO DAMN HOT. ( especially that butler that stays with the king like damn he fiiinnneee)
+THE ART IS LEGIT INCREDIBLE AND THE GUYS R SO DAMN HOT. ( especially that butler that stays with the king like damnnnn)

 The voice actors fit the characters well and was perfect.
 The music was really good as well.